inginerie-software-2023-2024/proiect-inginerie-software-boddfba/README.md

 ## 3 - Non-functional requirements

 1. Performance: The game should maintain a consistent frame rate of at least 30 frames per second (FPS) on minimum system requirements.
-Loading times for maps and game assets should be optimized to ensure a seamless gaming experience.
+Loading times for maps and game assets should not be more than 10 seconds to ensure a seamless gaming experience.

 2. Scalability: The game server should be scalable to accommodate a minimum of 50 concurrent players.
-The system should gracefully handle an increase in the number of maps and monsters without significant performance degradation.
+The system should gracefully handle 5 maps and around 50 monsters without significant performance degradation.

 3. Reliability: The game server should have a decent uptime over any given month.
 In case of server or connection failures, the game should be able to run on the user's local device offline.

-4. Maintainability: Implement version control for the game's source code to track changes and manage collaboration among developers.
+4. Maintainability: Implement version control for the game's source code every month to track changes and manage collaboration among developers.

 5. Compatibility: Ensure compatibility with a range of hardware configurations.
-Running on a Unity engine, the game should support multiple platforms (Windows, macOS, etc.) to broaden the player base.
+Running on a Unity engine, the game should support Windows and macOS to broaden the player base.

 ## 4 - Customer Journey